stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 The kernel extraction transformation for LFRic is called ``LFRicExtractTrans`` and can be imported from ``psyclone.domain.lfric.transformations``.
-Add the import statement and then create an instance of the transformation (see line 59 and 60 of the script).
+Add the import statement and then create an instance of the transformation (first TODO in the script).

 ### Step 1.2: Get the invoke object to be transformed
 The easiest way of getting this invoke in the transformation script